About this award

 The committee reserves the right to reject any submissions that do not adhere to the guidelines above.

-The selection process is carried out by a sub-committee of Electrochemistry Group committee members.
-This sub-committee consists of the chair, secretary, treasurer and two other members of the Electrochemistry Group committee.
+The selection process is carried out by a group of Electrochemistry Group committee members.
+This group consists of the Chair and at least four additional members of the Electrochemistry Group committee.
+Selection committee members will be from institutions other than those of the nominees.

 The winner of the award is normally announced in late February.